AutumnRivers/HacknetRE/docs/gui/Buttons.md

 Button.doButton(int id, int x, int y, int width, int height, string text, Color? color);
 ```
 `Button.doButton` will create a simple button (similar to the rest of the UI) that will return a `bool` value of whether or not it has been clicked.
 Like every other UI element, this should be put in a `draw` function.

+Each button must have a unique `id`.
+If multiple buttons share the same ID, then clicking on one of them will act as clicking on all of them.

+`color` determines the color of the tiny rectangle next to the text in buttons, not the button itself.

 An example of how a button might be used is in an executable to exit the executable.
 For example:
 ```csharp
 using Hacknet;
 using Hacknet.Gui;